dockstore/dockstore/_docs/for-developers.md

 Imports allow you to reference other files in your workflow.
 There are two types of resources that are supported in imports: http(s) and file-path based.
 Any public http(s) based URL can be used as the resource for an import, such as a website, GitHub, GA4GH compliant TES endpoint, and etc.

 There are times when you may want to convert file-path based imports to public http(s) imports.
 One such reason is to ensure compatibility with FireCloud since it currently does not support file-path based imports.
-There are so many different ways to convert to a public http(s) based import, the following are two examples.
+There are many different ways to convert to a public http(s) based import, the following are two examples.

-You can host your file on GitHub and import it in the workflow descriptor like Topmed does:
+You can host your file on GitHub and import it in the workflow descriptor like this:

 ```
 import "https://raw.githubusercontent.com/DataBiosphere/topmed-workflows/1.11.0/variant-caller/variant-caller-wdl/topmed_freeze3_calling.wdl" as TopMed_variantcaller